-- Please bring your child’s testing records, Individualized Education Programs (IEPs) or 504 plans and report cards from your child’s school to the appointment.
+- Gather your child’s testing records, Individualized Education Programs (IEPs) or 504 plans and report cards from your child’s school.

-- Before your child’s appointment, we will set up a 1-hour discussion to better understand your goals for the evaluation.
-Often, we will schedule it as the first part of your appointment.
+- Before your child’s appointment, we will set up a discussion to learn more about your child and your goals for the evaluation.
+This takes about an hour.
+We often use phone or video visits (telehealth).

 - Learn more about what to do before your appointment.

 - We review the results and may gather more information from your child’s provider or school.

 - We will schedule a follow-up visit by phone or video (telehealth) to talk about results and recommendations.
 During your first visit, we will decide if your child should attend the follow-up visit.